TITLE: Student Resource Specialist

 4. Develop, facilitate, and deliver classroom instruction on various topics such as time management, study strategies, goal setting, learning styles, career planning, and communication skills.

-5. Consult with a variety of social service agencies in the community explain program requirements generally, or address individual student progress or needs.
+5. Consult with a variety of social service agencies in the community to explain program requirements generally, or address individual student progress or needs.

 6. Develop, implement and maintain marketing, recruitment and retention strategies for assigned program.
 Create brochures, orientation materials, forms, and documents for distribution and/or presentation.
 Coordinate activities to introduce student to available community services and campus resources.
 Facilitate orientation meetings.
 Make presentations to schools, community organizations, churches, and other groups to explain program.